ginkgo-project/ginkgo/CONTRIBUTING.md

-Ginkgo is divided into a `core` module with common functionalities independent of the architecture, and several kernel modules (`reference`, `omp`, `cuda`, `hip`) which contain low-level computational routines for each supported architecture.
+Ginkgo is divided into a `core` module with common functionalities independent of the architecture, and several kernel modules (`reference`, `omp`, `cuda`, `hip`, `dpcpp`) which contain low-level computational routines for each supported architecture.

 ### Extended header files